liesnikov/extensible-elaborator/paper/main.md

 Or one has to use Coq plugins system.
 Which is notoriously hard to get right \todo{this needs a citation} and in the end gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].

-Agda introduced a lot of experimental features, but isn't very modular [@HeavyCouplingHaskell], which hinders further change.
+Agda introduced a lot of experimental features, but isn't very modular [@HeavyCouplingHaskell], which hinders further change. \todo{there's a better argument to be made here}

 Lean introduced elaborator extensions [@leonardodemouraLeanMetaprogramming2021; @ullrichNotationsHygienicMacro2020].
 They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.
 In a way, this is an imperative view on extensibility.

-Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second.
+Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second and doesn't provide either a plugin, or hook system at all \todo{citation}.

 # Future work #

 There are some things we leave for future work.

-* Coercive subtyping as implemented in Matita [@tassiBiDirectionalRefinementAlgorithm2012]
-* Erasure inference [@tejiscakDependentlyTypedCalculus2020]
+* Implement erasure inference [@tejiscakDependentlyTypedCalculus2020]?
+* Implement Canonical structures [@mahboubiCanonicalStructuresWorking2013]?
-* Rendering of macros as constraints
+* Rendering of macros as constraints?
+  Map a macro to an implicit term with the right kind of annotation in the type, to get the right expander as elaboration procedure?
 * Mapping constraint solving onto a concurrent execution model.
   Use LVars here [@kuperLatticebasedDataStructures2015] here, similar to what TypOS [@allaisTypOSOperatingSystem2022a] is doing?

+# References #

 ::: {#refs}
 :::